-The only noticeable external difference introduced on the F was the addition of a set of "hard-drive" alternators to supply electrical power to the aircraft.
-These units were attached to the left-hand side of each podded pair of engines.
-These replaced the often troublesome air-driven turbines and alternators that were located inside the fuselage on earlier B-52 versions.
-The air-driven turbines had on one occasion disintegrated, sending red-hot fragments into the fuselage fuel cells, causing a catastrophic fire and loss of the aircraft.
-The fitting of the new alternator required some redesign of the engine cowling cover, which produced a noticeable bulge on the lower left-hand side.
-There were small ram intakes cut into the lower lip of each engine air intake.
-These were intended to provide cooling air for engine oil and constant speed drive units.
+The only noticeable external difference introduced on the F was the addition of a set of "hard-drives" and alternators to supply electrical power to the aircraft.
+These units replaced the four engine bleed air turbine- powered alternator drives that were located on the alternator deck behind the cabin on earlier B-52 versions.
+An early B-52 (53-393) was lost when an explosion in an electrical power shield blew off the cover and disabled the control system and overspeed protection of a nearby alternator drive.
+This allowed the turbine to overspeed, sending fragments into the overhead fuel cells when the hub burst, causing catastrophic fire and loss of the aircraft.
+The fitting of the new alternator drives required some redesign of the engine cowling covers producing a noticeable bulge on the lower left-hand side of each podded pair of engines.
+There were small ram intakes cut into the lower lip of each engine air intake to provide cooling air for the engine mounted accessories.

 There were two B-52F contracts.
 AF33(600)-32863 signed July 2, 1956 covered Seattle-built B-52Fs (as well as a small number of B-52Es).
 Serials were 57-0030/0073.
 AF33(600)-38264 signed on the same date covered 44 B-52Es and 45 B-52Fs, all of which were to built at Wichita.
 Serials of the B-52Fs were 57-0139/0183.